-On May 2, 2018, we entered into the Purchase Agreement and the Registration Rights Agreement with LPC.
-Pursuant to the terms of the Purchase Agreement, LPC has agreed to subscribe for up to \$10,000,000 of newly issued Company common shares (subject to certain limitations) from time to time over a 30-month period.
+On October 10, 2017, we entered into the Purchase Agreement and the Registration Rights Agreement with LPC.
+Pursuant to the terms of the Purchase Agreement, LPC has agreed to subscribe for up to \$13,500,000 of newly issued Company common shares (subject to certain limitations) from time to time over a 30-month period.
 Pursuant to the terms of the Registration Rights Agreement, we have filed with the SEC the registration statement that includes this prospectus to register for resale under the Securities Act the common shares that have been or may be issued to LPC under the Purchase Agreement.

-Concurrently with the execution of the Purchase Agreement on May 2, 2018, we agreed to pay to LPC \$250,000 in cash as a fee for its commitment to subscribe common shares under the Purchase Agreement.
+Concurrently with the execution of the Purchase Agreement on October 10, 2017, we agreed to pay to LPC \$300,000 in cash as a fee for its commitment to subscribe common shares under the Purchase Agreement.
 We do not have the right to commence any issuances to LPC under the Purchase Agreement until the Commencement.
-Thereafter, we will have the right, from time to time at our sole discretion over the 30-month period from and after the Commencement, to require LPC to subscribe for up to 250,000 common shares in a Regular Purchase, which amount may be increased to up to 400,000 common shares, provided that certain thresholds on the closing price of our common shares and the number of our outstanding common shares set forth in the Purchase Agreement are satisfied; provided that LPC's maximum commitment obligation under any single Regular Purchase will not exceed \$1,000,000.
+Thereafter, we will have the right, from time to time at our sole discretion over the 30-month period from and after the Commencement, to require LPC to subscribe for up to 300,000 common shares in a Regular Purchase, which amount may be increased to up to 500,000 common shares, provided the closing price of our common shares exceeds certain thresholds set forth in the Purchase Agreement; provided that LPC's maximum commitment obligation under any single Regular Purchase will not exceed \$1,000,000.
 Additionally, we may direct LPC to subscribe for common shares in Additional Purchases under certain circumstances set forth in the Purchase Agreement.